SpireTeam/spire-fcm/README.md

 # spire-fcm

-spire-fcm is a Node.JS library for Firebase Cloud Messaging based on node-gcm.
+spire-fcm is a Node.JS module for Firebase Cloud Messaging based on node-gcm.

 ## Installation
 ```bash